lasnikr/fabric-login/README.md

 [![Release](https://jitpack.io/v/lasnikprogram/fabric-login.svg)](https://jitpack.io/#lasnikprogram/fabric-login)
+# Minecraft switched to Microsoft accounts as a mean of logging in.
+Therefore the code is outdated
 # Fabric Login
 Allows your mod to log into minecraft accounts.
 Really easy and really fast.
 </br>
-Normal users don't get any usage from this.
 It is just a tool for developers.
+Not for users.
 </br>
 </br>
 ## How to add fabric-login to your development enviroment: